Green Points: in order to limit the effects of global warming, the Group promotes the use of compensation measures for its greenhouse gas emissions

 To this end:

-- As of 31 December 2021, 83% of the plants have ISO 14001 certification, which is the most widely recognized environmental risk management standard in the automotive sector;
+• As of 31 December 2022, 89% of the Group's facilities have an ISO 14001:2015 certification, which is the most widely recognized environmental risk management standard in the automotive sector;

 The Group recognises that in order to minimise the impact of the production of its products on the environment, it is important that environmental issues are integrated in the company's supply chain management, alongside other procurement considerations.
 The Group’s purchasing department has therefore been increasing the requirements for suppliers to align with the Group on environmental issues, with the aim of including such requirements into its purchasing terms and conditions in the medium term.